esalazarv/oyster-test/README.md

 - `nginx` directory for reverse proxy config templates **(Production only)**

 ##### ¿Why reverse proxy?
-The main reason is for put all services together and listen for the same IP or domain in a server.
+The main reason is for put all services together in to a server and listen for the same IP or domain.

 ### Requirements